kevinpurdy/kevinpurdy.github.io/_posts/2016-09-24-install-galliumos-linux-on-hp-stream-11.markdown

 Reboot the system (click the Start-type button in the lower-left corner, then choose the button in the upper-right corner).

-**If you have a smartphone you can tether:** And your phone is connected to strong Wi-Fi, or you have a great data plan, you can try using that to connect and download the necessary updates and drivers. _Thanks for the tip, Ramesh!_And
+**If you have a smartphone you can tether:** And your phone is connected to strong Wi-Fi, or you have a great data plan, you can try using that to connect and download the necessary updates and drivers. _Thanks for the tip, Ramesh!_

-If you want to have a more traditional Windows-style keyboard, or make your own shortcuts to functions like screenshots, bring up the application finder (or click the Gallium button in the lower-left-most corner) and search for "keyboard."
-In the "Layout" tab, you can change to "Generic 101-key PC" to get back to a standard keyboard, or change to a different style of Chromebook keyboard.

 #### A few tips on using your crapbook